Corbus Pharmaceuticals Holdings Inc. (CRBP): Skating on Thin Ice? We Know the Answer

 CRBP’s Market Performance

-CRBP stocks went up by 4.23% for the week, with a monthly drop of -8.90% and a quarterly performance of -39.39%, while its annual performance rate touched -81.96%.
-The volatility ratio for the week stands at 10.48% while the volatility levels for the past 30 days are set at 9.12% for Corbus Pharmaceuticals Holdings Inc. The simple moving average for the period of the last 20 days is -1.77% for CRBP stocks with a simple moving average of -46.95% for the last 200 days.
+CRBP stocks went down by -14.99% for the week, with a monthly drop of -30.53% and a quarterly performance of -50.69%, while its annual performance rate touched -86.13%.
+The volatility ratio for the week stands at 12.22% while the volatility levels for the past 30 days are set at 9.90% for Corbus Pharmaceuticals Holdings Inc. The simple moving average for the period of the last 20 days is -14.41% for CRBP stocks with a simple moving average of -54.47% for the last 200 days.

 Analysts’ Opinion of CRBP